joshydavid/information-security-study-notes/resources/networking.md

 ### What happens when you visit Apple.com in the browser?

 - Enter Apple.com into the browser
+- Translate the URL (Apple.com) into an IP address
-- Browser checks its cache and OS's cache for the IP address of Apple.com
+- The mapping is stored in a cache, and the browser look for the IP address in multiple layers of cache (browser, OS, local, ISP)
-- If the IP address is not found, the device queries a DNS resolver to find the IP address for Apple.com
+- If the IP address is not found, the browser will request the DNS resolver to resolve it
+- The DNS resolver performs a recursive DNS look up until it is found
-- Once the IP address is found, the browser sends a request to the server hosting Apple.com using TCP/IP protocol
+- Once the IP address is found, the browser sends a HTTP request to the server hosting Apple.com using TCP/IP protocol
-- Secure sites like Apple.com uses the HTTPS protocol, so the browser will initiate and SSL/TLS handshake to encrypt the connection to ensure confidentality
+- We should always use HTTPS for secure access.
+- The browser initiates a TCP connection with the server via TCP 3-way handshake.
+(Establish the Communication)
+- After the TCP connection is established, SSL/TLS takes over to secure the communication.
+This process ensures that data transmitted between the browser and server is encrypted and secure.
+- The server sends its public key to the client, the client uses the public key to encrypt the session key and sends to the server.
+- The server uses its private key to decrypt the session key.
+- The secure channel is established, and now it can exchange encrypted data using the session key.
-- The server then processes the request and responds with the page's HTML, CSS, JavaScript and other static assets.
+- The server processes the request and responds with the page's HTML, CSS, JavaScript and other static assets.
 - The browser then processes the files and renders the page to the frontend.

 ### What happens when you do a search on Google?